gee-community/arcgis-earthengine-toolbox/docs/03 Installation.md

    - Clone the repository using git: `git clone https://github.com/gee-community/arcgis-earthengine-toolbox.git`
    - Or download as ZIP file and extract it to your desired location

-   You can download the repository folder to your ArcPro project folder such as `C:\Users\<username>\Documents\ArcGIS\Projects\<project_name>\ArcGEE Connector Toolbox`.
+   You can download the repository folder to your ArcPro project folder such as `C:\Users\<username>\Documents\ArcGIS\Projects\<project_name>\ArcGIS Earth Engine Toolbox`.
 Meanwhile, you can also download the repository folder to any other location and connect it to ArcPro.

 2. Add the toolbox to ArcPro:
    - Open ArcPro